 lemon-blueberry-muffins-on-wire-rack

-It’s no secret that I make a lot of muffins.
-As a busy mom who needs to feed both the kids and myself, muffins are in constant rotation in my house because they are so easy to make, they’re endlessly versatile, and they’re easy to eat for kids and us parents.
+It’s no secret that I make a lot of muffins for kids.
+As a busy mom who needs to feed both the kids and myself, muffins are easy to make, they’re endlessly versatile, and they’re easy to eat for kids and us parents.

-These Lemon Blueberry Muffins are packed with berries—which is how I love them!—and have a nice bright flavor from fresh lemon zest.
-They have extra protein from Greek yogurt and store nicely in the fridge.
+And these Lemon Blueberry Muffins are one of our all time favorites because they are bursting with fresh blueberries and lemon flavor.
+Plus, they have extra protein from Greek yogurt and store nicely in the fridge.

-We love these for breakfast, though muffin lunches also make my kids very happy.
-They’d be a great option for a holiday breakfast or Mother’s Day too!
+We love these for breakfast, though including muffins in a no-cook lunch also makes my kids very happy.
+And they are a perfect option for a holiday breakfast or Mother’s Day brunch, too!

 Your toddler won’t eat?
 Help is here!